cameraui/docs/notifications/index.md

 3. **On, and synced.** In the app, open **Settings → Notifications**, turn the master switch on, and tap **Sync this device** once.
 Repeat on every phone, for every server you connect to.

 **Re-sync after a reinstall.** Reinstalling the app, clearing its data, or switching to a new phone resets the push token, so open **Settings → Notifications** and tap **Sync this device** again.
 After a reinstall the **This device** row already shows it needs syncing.
 If push ever goes quiet for no clear reason, that's the first thing to try.

+## Push stays private

+Your server seals every alert before it leaves your network. camera.ui Cloud, Google and Apple only pass the sealed envelope along; the camera name, the alert text and the link inside are unreadable to all three.[^e2ee] The thumbnail takes no detour at all: your phone loads it straight from your server.

 ## Your notification settings